What is RFP (Request for Proposal)?

 Benefits of Request for Proposal (RFP)

-An RFP serves as a form of advertisement, signaling the launch of a project and inviting qualified candidates to participate in its execution.
+An RFP serves as a form of advertisement, signalling the launch of a project and inviting qualified candidates to participate in its execution.

-In the government sector, RFPs are used to eliminate favoritism in awarding contracts.
+In the government sector, RFPs are used to eliminate favouritism in awarding contracts.
 This approach also promotes competition, which helps control project costs.

 Without an RFP, a more informal process is typically followed, where the project manager independently researches and identifies potential vendors.
 However, this approach may limit the range of responses, as it depends on the thoroughness of the search.
 As a result, new vendors and innovative solutions may be overlooked.